Militarizacija Dežele Ravnin

 Mr. Flaps: “Diesa sperrs beezt natta vis perfectemond alignada.”
 The golem does not flinch.
 His spear, after all, rests on its shoulder as it should.
 “DIESA SPERRS BEEZT NATTA VIS PERFECTEMOND ALIGNADA!”
 Mister Flaps touches its spear with both hands as if trying to correct its position himself, however it refuses to move even a single millimetre.
 “Goods.”
 The rodents are no match for them; their resistance is not worthy to be recorded.
 Mr. Flaps, waving his rapier, screams at his arquebusiers, “Fersto ligna, beezt vis fayora nows!
 Secundo ligna, beezt vis fayora nows!
 Sperrs and falshonas!
 Attacks!!”

-Me: “That skeleton floating in the air … – it’s getting on my nerves.
+Me: “That thing floating in the air … – it’s getting on my nerves.
 Let me wrap it into a blanket of white clouds.
 There we are!
 Only you remain, shadowy figure, you who cannot be pierced.”

 It goes like this: I give the order, Flaps receives my troops under his command, inspects them, gives the order to attack the camp, directing the fire.
 The camp is gone, the rodents are finished, that annoying rib thing you forced into my world is now wrapped in a cloud blanket; everything went back to normal, save for you and the militarization.